Decentralized Online Riemannian Optimization Beyond Hadamard Manifolds: Linear Variance Reduction of the Consensus Step

 \section{Linear Variance Reduction of the Consensus Step}

-A major component of all decentralized algorithms is a consensus step to drive agents toward the common goal.
-In decentralized Riemannian methods, the existing results mainly focus on Hadamard manifolds \cite{chen2024decentralized}, where the favorable curvature structure (i.e., $\kmax=0$) ensures the global convexity of the distance function.
+A major component of all decentralized algorithms is a consensus step to drive agents towards a common goal.
+In decentralized Riemannian methods, the existing results mainly focus on Hadamard manifolds \cite{chen2024decentralized}, where the favorable curvature structure (i.e., $\kmax=0$) ensures the global g-convexity of the squared distance function.
 Alternatively, some approaches assume a submanifold structure \cite{deng2023decentralized,hu2023achieving} and perform consensus in the ambient Euclidean space, thus circumventing intrinsic geometric challenges.

-In this work, we go beyond these settings and establish linear convergence of the consensus step \eqref{eq:consensus} on Riemannian manifolds that are potentially positively curved.
-For a given communication matrix $W$, each agent updates its variable based on the weighted average of distances to its neighbors, and it is desirable to show that, collectively, all agents move towards the global Fr\'echet mean, even though this quantity is not directly observable by individual agents.
+In this work, we go beyond these settings and establish the linear convergence of the consensus step \eqref{eq:consensus} on Riemannian manifolds that are potentially positively curved.
+The tangent-space consensus update of the form \eqref{eq:consensus} originates from the consensus on manifolds literature, with early formulations on specific manifolds in \cite{sarlette2009consensus}.
+This approach was later extended to general Riemannian manifolds in \cite{tron2012riemannian}, where asymptotic convergence was established under bounded sectional curvature.
+More recently, \cite{chen2024decentralized} proved linear variance reduction for Hadamard manifolds for a given communication matrix $W$.

-Our first step is to bound the consensus variance in terms of pairwise geodesic distances between local variables.
+In the analysis of the consensus update, the first step is to bound the consensus variance in terms of pairwise geodesic distances between local variables.
 Using this bound, we later define the linear convergence coefficient and identify the optimal step size for the intrinsic consensus iteration, without relying on extrinsic approximations.

 \begin{lemma} Let Assumptions \ref{assum:com} and \ref{assum:cur} hold.
-Consider $n$ points $\{y_1,...,y_n\}$ on the subset $\mansubset$ of manifold $\man$ and let $\bar{y}$ be the Fr\'echet mean of these points.
+Consider $n$ points $\{y_1,...,y_n\}$ on the subset $\mansubset$ of manifold $\man$, and let $\bar{y}$ be the Fr\'echet mean of these points.
 Then, we have